-I've worked as a research assistant on the exhibitions Painter's Paintings: From Freud to Van Dyck (National Gallery, 2016), Masters of the Everyday: Dutch Artists in the Age of Vermeer (The Queen's Gallery, 2015-6) and Canaletto and the Art of Venice (The Queen's Gallery, 2017).
+My PhD (2018) was on seduction in the work of Jean-Antoine Watteau (1684-1721) and William Hogarth (1697-1764) at Birkbeck, and I’ve previously worked as a research assistant on the exhibitions Painter's Paintings: From Freud to Van Dyck (National Gallery, 2016), Masters of the Everyday: Dutch Artists in the Age of Vermeer (The Queen's Gallery, 2015-6) and Canaletto and the Art of Venice (The Queen's Gallery, 2017).

-Whilst studying at the Courtauld Institute of Art, I co-curated Impress: Printmaking Expanded in Contemporary Art (Courtauld Gallery, 2014), and I was also the first Guest Curator at the newly reopened Bethlem Museum of the Mind, with the exhibition Bryan Charnley: the Art of Schizophrenia (2014-15).
+Whilst studying at the Courtauld Institute of Art, I co-curated Impress: Printmaking Expanded in Contemporary Art (Courtauld Gallery, 2014).
+I was also the first Guest Curator at the newly reopened Bethlem Museum of the Mind, with the exhibition Bryan Charnley: the Art of Schizophrenia (2014-15), and in 2018 co-curated James Henry Pullen: Inmate, Inventor, Genius at Watts Gallery - Artists’ Village.

 When I'm not doing any of that, I also teach the humanities to students aged 15+ as a private tutor.